react-component/switch/README.md

 ## License

-rc-tip is released under the MIT license.
+rc-switch is released under the MIT license.